Tobacco giant Altria Group to sell wine business for $1.2 billion

-July 9 (Reuters) - Altria Group Inc (MO.N) said on Friday it would sell its Ste.
+(Reuters) -Altria Group Inc said on Friday it would sell its Ste.
 Michelle Wine Estates business to private equity firm Sycamore Partners for $1.2 billion, as the tobacco giant looks to focus its business on cigarette alternatives for smokers.

 The Marlboro maker’s shares rose 3% in morning trading after the company said it expects to use the cash proceeds from the sale for additional share buybacks.